cozy/cozy-guidelines/README.md

 ## Deploy

-Travis have lot of documentation to deploy easily on npm, github pages ... you can find documentation [here](https://docs.travis-ci.com/user/deployment/).
+Travis has lot of documentation to deploy easily on npm, github pages ... you can find documentation [here](https://docs.travis-ci.com/user/deployment/).

-If you want use a specific command use [scrip](https://docs.travis-ci.com/user/deployment/script/), but please no variable environnement with `after_success`.
+If you want use a specific command use [script](https://docs.travis-ci.com/user/deployment/script/), but no variable environnement with `after_success`.

 ❌  Bad :